 CityLight’s story started with God’s heart to reach a community.
-In 2005 founders George and Sarah Williams bought a large house on Lewis Avenue in a Toledo neighborhood with the soul purpose to love their neighbors as themselves.
-After years of loving and reaching their neighbors the need for a transformative and life giving church grew.
+In 2005 founders George and Sarah Williams bought a large house on Lewis Avenue in Toledo with the sole purpose to love their neighbors as themselves.
+After years of loving and reaching their neighbors the need for a transformative and life-giving church grew.
 In 2012 they felt God was calling them to plant that church, and in January of 2013 they held their first CityLight Church meeting.

 In His Sermon on the Mount, Jesus tells His followers that they have what it takes to be an influence to the world around them.
 He calls them "The Light of the World" and describes them as a city built on a hill.
 CityLight's name is derived from that same message, birthed from the desire to be a light in our city.

 "You are the light of the world.
 A city set on a hill cannot be hidden."

 We believe the Bible is the inspired Word of God and the only infallible guide and rule of our faith and practice.

 (Psalm 119:89; Matthew 24:35; 2 Timothy 2:15, 3:16-17; 2 Peter 1:19-21.)

 We believe there is one God.
 In the unity of the Godhead, there are three persons, Father, Son, and Holy Spirit, equal in every divine perfection and attribute, fulfilling distinct but complementary roles in the great work of redemption.